Happy Friday! It’s been quite the week.

 - 2 medium carrots, peeled and finely shredded

-- Place lemon juice, dill, parsley, olive oil, seeds, garlic and salt in the bowl of your food processor or blender.
+- Place lemon juice, dill, parsley, olive oil, seeds, garlic and salt in the bowl of your food processor or high-powered blender.
 Blend until everything is broken up, but still slightly chunky.

 - Add chickpeas and pulse quickly, just to break slightly.